Lyf-Planner/lyf-api/README.md

 yarn && yarn serve
 ```

-## Understanding the Architecture
+## The Architecture

+The architecture and design of the API largely concerns itself with translating the internal data stored in the database, to a more useful representation of the data which lends itself to more declarative operations and presents with a client-friendly structure.
-A lot of the architecture concerns itself with keeping the external representation and database representation of data points seperate.
-Due to this, there are two sets of types - one for internal use and export, the other corresponding directly to database tables.
+Due to this, there are two sets of types defined in the `schemas` - one for internal use and export (`api`), the other corresponding directly to database tables (`database`).
 In turn, there is a layer which works only with database table types - `repository`, a layer which works only with the internal type - `service`, and a layer which converts the types - `model`.
 The other layer, controller, performs declarative actions on the services to carry out it's endpoint handling functionality.

 **SCHEMAS**